xw-hu/CUHK-Shadow/README.md

 Note that you may not use this dataset for commercial purposes and if you alter, transform, or build upon this work, you may distribute the resulting work only under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) License.

+For commercial use, contact xw.hu@foxmail.com for obtaining a commerical license.

 ## CUHK-Shadow Evaluation

 This code is used to evaluate the results of shadow detection on the CUHK-Shadow dataset.